openstack/api-sig/guidelines/http.rst

 * If the API call creates a resource on a server, the return code should be **201 Created**.

-* If the API call succeeds, but the result of the call has created an asynchronous task that will need to be polled to get completion or state information, the return code should be **202 Accepted**, and the body of the request should contain a link that the client can follow in order to get such state information.
+* Asynchronous resource creation

+  * Response status code must be ``202 Accepted``
+  * Must return a Location header set to one of the following:
+      * the URI of the resource to be created, if known.
+      * the URI of a status resource that the client can use to query the progress of the asynchronous operation.

 * For all other successful calls, the return code should be **200 OK**.